allenai/discoveryworld/README-USERSTUDY.md

 ### 2.5 External Tools

-You are welcome, and strongly encouraged, to use any external tools that you'd like -- for example, a spreadsheet, and your favorite statistics program.
+Making these discoveries will require methodologically exploring different hypotheses and keeping track of data and your experimental results, just as in real science.
+You are strongly encouraged to use external tools -- for example, a spreadsheet, and your favorite statistics program.

 ### 2.6 User Notebook